Coupled Recurrent Models for Polyphonic Music Composition: Dataset and Evaluation

-Let $p$ denote the unknown distribution over musical scores $S$, and let $q$ be our model of $p$.
-We want to measure the quality of $q$ by its cross-entropy to $p$.
-Because the entropy of a score grows with its length $T$, we will consider a cross-entropy rate.\footnote{This is analogous to the adjustment of cross-entropy by sentence length used in language modeling.} By convention, we measure time in units of beats, so our cross-entropy rate will have units of bits per beat.
-Defining cross-entropy for a continuous process generally requires some care.
-But in the case of music, we observe that notation occurs at rational points in time, and for rational durations.
-We can therefore quantize time using the finest denominator $\Delta$ of times that appear in the dataset and define
+\textbf{Evaluation}.
+Let $\hat q$ be an estimate of the unknown probability distribution over scores $q$.
+We want to measure the quality of $\hat q$ by its cross-entropy to $q$.
+Because the entropy of a score grows with its length $T$, we will consider a cross-entropy rate.
+By convention, we measure time in units of beats, so the cross-entropy rate has units of bits per beat.

-This quantity is invariant to further refinement of the discretization.
-Suppose we quantize $S$ at a rate $\Delta/2$; then
+Defining cross-entropy for a continuous-time process generally requires some care.
+But for music, defining the cross-entropy on an appropriate discretization will suffice.
+Musical notes begin and end at rational fractions of the beat, and therefore we can find a common denominator $d$ of all change points in the support of the distribution $q$ (for our dataset $d=48$).
+For a score of length $T$ beats, we partition the interval $[0,T]$ into constant subintervals of length $\Delta \equiv 1/d$ and define a rate-adjusted, discretized cross-entropy

-The odd terms vanish under our assumption that $\Delta$ was the finest denominator of notation in the dataset.
-We can think of $\Delta$ as the resolution of the score process.
+Proposition 1 in Appendix F shows that we can think of $\Delta$ as the resolution of the score process, in the sense that any further refinement of the discretization $d$ yields no further contributions to the cross entropy.

-Observe that Definition \ref{def:crossent} is independent of any choice about how we factor $p$.
-As we will discuss in Section \ref{factor}, there are many ways to construct a generative model of scores.
-These choices lend themselves to different natural cross-entropies with their own units, depending on how we factor.
-By converting to units of bits per beat, we can compare results under different factorizations.
+Definition \ref{def:crossent} is independent of any choice about how we factor $q$: it is a cross entropy measure of the joint distribution over a full score.
+As we discussed in Section \ref{factor}, there are many ways to factor a generative model of scores.
+These choices lend themselves to different natural cross-entropies, each with their own units.
+By measuring in units of bits per beat at the process resolution $\Delta$ as defined by Definition \ref{def:crossent}, we can compare results under different factorizations.